CPOMUCL/GPSat/README.md

 # Install requirements with

-from your desired conda or virtual environment, from the directory containing requirements.txt run:
+From your desired conda or virtual environment, from the directory containing requirements.txt run:

 `python -m pip install -r requirements.txt`